-Figure 10-16.
+Figure 10- 18.
 Initialize Port window

 This window allows you to initialize a port or group of ports.
 The Initialize Port Table in the bottom half of the window displays the current status of the port(s).
 This window displays the following information:

 Parameter Description From and To Select ports to be initialized.
 Port A read only field indicating a port on the Switch.
 MAC Address The MAC address of the Switch connected to the corresponding port, if any.
 Auth PAE State The Authenticator PAE State will display one of the following: Initialize, Disconnected, Connecting, Authenticating, Authenticated, Aborting, Held, ForceAuth or ForceUnauth.

-Backend State The Backend Authentication State will display one of the following: Request, Response, Success, Fail, Timeout, Idle or Initialize.
-Open Dir The Operational Controlled Directions are both and in.
-Port Status The status of the controlled port can be Authorized or Unauthorized.
+Backend_State The Backend Authentication State will display one of the following: Request, Response, Success, Fail, Timeout, Idle or Initialize.
+Open Dir The Operational Controlled Directions are both and in .
+PortStatus The status of the controlled port can be Authorized or Unauthorized.

-Initializing Ports for MAC Based 802.1x
+Initializing Ports for MAC Based 802.1X

-To initialize ports for the MAC side of 802.1x, the user must first enable 802.1x by MAC address in the Advanced Settings window.
-Click Security > 802.1X > 802.1X Initialize Ports to view the following window:
+To initialize ports for the MAC side of 802.1X, the user must first enable 802.1X by MAC address in the Advanced Settings window.
+To view the following window, click Security > 802.1X > Initialize Port(s)